August 10, 2026 By Devanny Haley

 2. Short- and long-term working capital

 Working capital supports day-to-day business operations and is calculated as current assets minus current liabilities.
-Maintaining positive working capital helps cover ongoing expenses.
+Maintaining positive working capital typically helps cover ongoing expenses.

 You may also use SBA loan funds to support hiring, marketing, and other operational needs.